krishaamer/green-filter-research/research/literature/design.md

 Greenwashing is a large detractor from environmetal action as it’s difficult to know what is sustainable and what is not.

+-   While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been critized for greenwashing (Frédéric Simon (2020); Kira Taylor (2021))

 -   it’s possible to curb greenwashing!

 A number of new AI-based solutions aim to find instancessof greenwashing https://www.fastcompany.com/90656749/greenwashing-ai https://www.linkedin.com/in/julian-koelbel/?originalSubdomain=ch https://www.bf.uzh.ch/en/persons/lambillon-adrien-paul https://www.climatebonds.net/about/team/krista-tukiainen